Spacemacs is a configuration for Emacs, so naturally Emacs should be installed before Spacemacs can be used.

 helm-locate) to find files and directories on the operating system file space.

 helm-locate is the fastest way to search for files across the whole file space on your computer as it uses the updatedb database.
-If a file was very recently added to the file system, run
+Run

-sudo updatedb to ensure all files are in the database.
+updatedb to ensure all files are in the database, especially very recent changes.